All Episodes

 After delivering lectures about political norms for the entirety of the Trump era, much of the left is now threatening to kneecap an important institution of American government on a partisan vote and an act of ideological vengeance.

-I call it a temperatantrum.
+I call it a temper tantrum.

 Well, this would do vastly more damage to norms and the governing structures of the country than anything President Trump has done or has said.

-But you got outlets like the New Yorker and Vox running pieces advocating it.
+But you got outlets like the New Yorker and Vox running pieces, advocating it.

 None of this comes out of the blue.

-We, you know, why have they been so hesitant, unwilling even, even encouraging at times, supporting the violence that has been going on around the country?
+Why have they been so hesitant, unwilling even, even encouraging at times, supporting the violence that has been going on around the country?

 Why?